 Theories of Personality

 This course prepares the student to deal with essential issues in a multicultural society from both an individual and professional standpoint.
 Topics to be covered include the emergence of multicultural psychology, considerations for psychological research and testing, and how multiculturalism promotes a plurality of world views and communication styles.
 The formation and impact of stereotypes and prejudices in the light of establishing and maintaining a cultural identity in a multicultural society will also be examined.
-Finally, the student will become familiar with differences in access and views on physical and mental health services in different cultures.
+Finally, the student will be come familiar with differences in access and views on physical and mental health services in different cultures.

-This course focuses on the positive psychology principles of positive subjective experience, positive traits, and positive institutions.
+The course focuses on the positive psychology principles of positive subjective experience, positive traits, and positive institutions.
 It is an emerging shift within the field of psychology.
 The emphasis includes a scientific investigation of the latest research of positive psychology focusing on positive human strengths such as optimism, gratitude, hope, and justice.
 The course offers an opportunity for theoretical exploration and practical application.

 Capstone Course: Psychology